louisstow/doc.sproute.io/pages.md

 ### {{ include &lt;file&gt; }}
 - `file`: Include a text-file into the page.

-Include and evaluate another Sproute file.
+Include and evaluate another page.
 Can also be plain HTML.
-Will only search in the current directory (the views directory).
+Will only search in the current directory.

-`{{ #include }}` will do the same but will not evaluate the Sproute tags.
+`{{ #include }}` will do the same but will not evaluate the template tags.

 ~~~
 {{ include header.sprt }}